Literary Oxford, Mississippi Beckons to Retirees Seeking a Creative Vibe, Intellectual Stimulation and an Intense

 For those who still yearn to learn, the University's Division of Outreach and Continuing Education lets people age 65 or better enroll in limited undergraduate classes tuition free.
 Its Communiversity is for all ages and has non-credit classes in everything from dancing to cupcake decorating.
 People age 55 or better receive 10% off tuition costs.
 The program also partners with the Academic Traveler to offer overnight and day trips to local areas of interest, including the Mississippi Delta, Birmingham, Strawberry Plains Audubon Center and more.

 Public transportation is provided by OUT (Oxford University Transit).
 Oxford is a good walking city, and it is very bicycle friendly, but most people still need a car or a good friend with a car to get around.
 There is a municipal airport, but the closest international airport is 60 miles away in Memphis, Tennessee.

 The weather is hot and humid in the summer with temperatures are in the high 80s and low 90s but pleasant in the winter with temperatures in the 40s and 50s.
 On average, the area receives 55 inches of rain and a trace of snow annually.
 The sun shines 215 days of the year.
 On the comfort index, a combination of temperature and humidity, Oxford comes in well below the national average.
 The city occasionally experiences after-effects of Gulf Coast hurricanes.

 For all of its appeal, Oxford does have drawbacks as a retirement spot.
 There are signs of urban sprawl, and traffic congestion has been increasing.
 Senior services are somewhat limited.
 The tornado risk is 157% higher than the national average.
 The city has a high poverty rate, but much of this is attributed to the large student population.

-Yet, despite these negatives, the city's rich Southern character, subtle sophistication and fun collegiate flavor, all available at a reasonable cost, are hard to resist.
-Oxford is indeed a great retirement spot!
+Yet, despite these negatives, the city's rich Southern character, subtle sophistication and fun collegiate flavor, all available at a reasonable cost, make Oxford a great retirement spot!